-As modern embedded systems like cars increasingly use integrated CPUs-GPU system-on-chips (SoCs) with growing power dissipations, thermal challenges therein have become critical.
-Hardware cooling solutions like fans have been used to lower chip temperature, but the cooling cost has been increasing rapidly, which is estimated to be \$3 per watt of heat dissipation [23].
-Chip overheating not only incurs higher cooling cost but also degrades its reliability [24], which may, in turn, risk physical safety.
+has been increasing rapidly, which is estimated to be \$3 per watt of heat dissipation [26].
+Chip overheating not only incurs higher cooling cost but also degrades its reliability [27], which may, in turn, risk physical safety.
 Thus, reducing on-chip temperature while meeting the application timing constraints has become a key system design objective.

 There are two key thermal characteristics to consider for integrated CPUs-GPU platforms: (1) the platform's temperature imbalance and (2) different CPU and GPU power dissipations by different tasks.
-Our experimentation on a representative CPUs-GPU SoC has shown the GPU's power dissipation to raise CPUs' temperatures (i.e., CPUs-GPU thermal coupling) at different rates, creating a large temperature imbalance among CPU cores (up to a 10°C difference); Hoon Sung Chwa chwahs@dgist.ac.kr DGIST, South Korea Daegu, South Korea some (hot) CPU cores show higher temperatures than others, due to the heat conduction from GPU.
-Besides this platform's temperature imbalance, our experimentation with automotive vision tasks has demonstrated an up to 1.35× difference of CPU's power dissipations and an up to 2.68× difference of GPU power dissipations by different tasks; some (hot) tasks dissipate more power than others when executed on a CPU/GPU.
+Our experimentation on a representative CPUs-GPU SoC has shown the GPU's power dissipation to raise CPUs' temperatures (i.e., CPUs-GPU thermal coupling) at different rates, creating a large temperature imbalance among CPU cores (up to a $10^{\circ}C$ difference); some (hot) CPU cores show higher temperatures than others due to the heat conduction from GPU.
+Besides this platform's temperature imbalance, our experimentation with automotive vision tasks has demonstrated an up to $1.35 \times$ difference of CPU's power dissipations and an up to $2.68 \times$ difference of GPU power dissipations by different tasks; some (hot) tasks dissipate more power than others when executed on a CPU/GPU.

 These distinct thermal features for integrated CPUs-GPU systems pose significant challenges in partitioned fixed-priority scheduling of real-time tasks.
 Our CPU-GPU stress test demonstrates that the concurrent execution of hot tasks on both CPU and GPU generates a 24°C higher CPU temperature than CPU execution alone.
-Moreover, assigning a hot task to a hot core raises temperature 5.6°C higher than assigning it to a cold core, significantly increasing cooling costs and/or severely degrading app performance by drastic hardware throttling (to be detailed in §3, §7).
+Moreover, assigning a hot task to a hot core raises temperature 5.6°C higher than assigning it to a cold core, significantly increasing cooling costs and/or severely degrading app performance by drastic hardware throttling (to be detailed in Section 3.2, Section 7).
 This calls for thermal-aware task assignment and scheduling tailored to integrated CPUs-GPU platforms; a task-to-core assignment must distribute workloads to cores in a thermally-balanced manner by taking into account both the platform's temperature imbalance and different power dissipations of tasks, and a scheduling decision on CPUs and GPU must be made cooperatively to avoid any burst of power dissipations on a CPUs-GPU platform while guaranteeing all app timing constraints.

-Numerous thermal-aware scheduling schemes have been proposed for real-time uni-processor systems [12, 14] and multiprocessor systems [3, 7, 13].
-They usually employ idle-time scheduling [12], DVFS scheduling [13], or thermal-isolation server [3] to regulate the chip temperature at runtime.
+Numerous thermal-aware scheduling schemes have been proposed for real-time uni-processor systems [14, 16] and multiprocessor systems [2, 6, 15].
+They usually employ idle-time scheduling [14], DVFS scheduling [15], or thermal-isolation server [2] to regulate the chip temperature at runtime.
 Although these prior studies have made many contributions to thermal-aware real-time scheduling, they are not directly applicable to integrated CPUs-GPU platforms because they didn't consider the thermal effect of GPU workloads on CPUs, i.e., CPUs-GPU thermal coupling.
-GPU thermal management has also been studied for non-real-time systems [10, 18, 21, 22].
-Prior studies recognized thermally-efficient cores [21] and demonstrated the platform's thermal imbalance through infrared imaging [10].
+GPU thermal management has also been studied for non-real-time systems [10, 21, 24, 25].
+Prior studies recognized thermally-efficient cores [24] and demonstrated the platform's thermal imbalance through infrared imaging [10].
 However, they are not suitable for safety/time-critical systems like in-vehicle vision systems.
 To the best of our knowledge, there is no prior work on thermal-aware task assignment and scheduling of real-time tasks on CPUs-GPU platforms while accounting for the platform's temperature imbalance.